The Garden of Eden

 After we came back from Sacramento, we lived in an apartment by the San Mateo Municipal Golf Course.
-I sort of eased Melanie another step in the general direction of her and me and Ginny and Elliot all living together by encouraging her to fuck other people.
+I sort of eased Melanie another step in the general direction of the four of us all living together by encouraging her to fuck other people.
 I wanted her to get over the idea of being jealousto see that she could be with other people without it diminishing the affection we had for one another.
 I wanted her to find out for herself that I would be even more in love with her than ever.

 So she started fucking other people.
 I'm pretty sure that what Melanie had in mind was that once she actually went out and fucked some guy, I really wouldn't like it and we could forget about the whole absurd notion of us all living together.
 It was the early seventies.
 These were all such early seventies things to dogetting a bunch of people to all live together like Bob and Carol and Ted and Alice.
 We may even have had a Lava Lamp there for a while.

 I remember this one guy in particular.
 He was a bartender at the Off Broadway.
 I never met him.
 I just remember him.
 Melanie was a dancer by then.
-She had started working at topless bars in Sacramento, and when we moved back to the Bay Area, she worked at one or another of the clubs on Broadway.
+She had started working at topless bars in Sacramento.
+When we moved back to the Bay Area, she worked at one or another of the clubs up on Broadway.
 She was the headliner in a love act at The Garden of Eden.
-There were pictures of her in Playboy.
-Melanie and the bartender at the Off Broadway had the hots for each other the minute she started working there.
+She got her picture in Playboy.
+(Joe Cocker, You Can Leave Your Hat On) Melanie and the bartender at the Off Broadway had the hots for each other the minute she started working there.

 "It's just...really...physical," she said.